suites-dev/docs.suites.dev/docs/guides/fundamentals.md

 > **Best for:** Understanding unit testing foundations and IoC testing patterns before diving into solitary and sociable testing

 Unit testing verifies software quality and maintainability.
-This guide covers essential unit testing concepts, IoC testing principles, and how Suites simplifies testing for applications using dependency injection, constructor injection (and soon functional composition patterns).
+This guide covers essential unit testing concepts, IoC testing principles, and how Suites simplifies testing component logic and interactions in applications using dependency injection, constructor injection.

 ## Overview